Calgary air force stations: Relief landing field - Airdrie

-A survey of google maps on 12 Jun 2018 shows a clear outline of the former relief airfield.
-The BCATP runways are all now abandoned and a new longer runway has been installed through the middle of the triangle.
-The site now operates as the Airdrie Airport.
+The BCATP runways are all now abandoned and a new longer runway has been installed through the middle of the abandoned runways.
+The site now operates as Airdrie Aerodrome.

 Relief landing field - Inverlake

 The secondary relief landing field (R2) for No.3 SFTS was located near the community of Inverlake, Alberta.
 In approximately 1942 the aerodrome was listed at with a Var.
 23.5 degrees E and elevation of 3300 ft.
 The aerodrome was listed as a turf, triangular all way field with three runways as follows: